Rexeh/joystick-diagrams/readme.md

 - If your binding overlaps/wraps on export against your design, adjust your SVG image.
 The program will not automatically change your design to fit content
 - Will not output to PDF, do this via your browser
 - Only supports current Joystick Gremlin
+- Highly configurable joysticks/throttles (I.e. Virpil) may need template customisation.
+As button 1 etc may differ from someone elses button 1

 ## Requirements